layla37/readb4/README.txt

 Requires at least: 4.3
 License: GPLv2

-This plugin allows authors to create questions about the article that must be answered correctly in order for someone to be able to leave a comment.
+Allows author to create questions about their post that must be answered correctly in order for someone to be able to leave a comment.

 == Description ==

-This plugin allows authors to create questions about the article that must be answered correctly in order for someone to leave a comment.
-This is to make sure that the person commenting read the articel and understood the most important points of the article before being allowed to comment on that article.
+This is to make sure that the person commenting has actually read the article and at least understands the most important points before being allowed to comment.
+This will limit the number of trolls commenting since it is one extra step (having to actually read the article) and also ensures that someone isn't just reacting to the title instead of the actual post.